 The more common way to get robbed is for someone to duck under your seat from behind and slice open your bag with a knife and pull out your valuables.

 Although we heard of people having stuff slipped out the top of their bags when they were not looking.

 In general we had no problems, but we did catch two thieves when one was under the seat of some tourists in front of them.

-Thieves are opportunists so don't give them any opportunities :) about 4 years ago
+Thieves are opportunists so don't give them any opportunities :) almost 5 years ago